CHB61/flutter_selectable_list/README.md

 Use the `searchViewBuilder` to display a custom view in place of the SelectableList.
 The controller has properties that lets you control when to show the search view.

 #### <b>Load More Items</b>
-Use the callback `onScrollThresholdReached` to fetch more items and use the controller to add them.
+The callback `onScrollThresholdReached` is invoked when the `scrollThreshold` (default `0.85`) is reached.
+Use this to fetch more items and use the `SelectableListController` to add them to the list.

 ### SelectableListController
 A ChangeNotifier that maintains the list of items and its selected value.
-It contains properties to determine the loading and search states, and can also be used to open widgets when paired with a SelectableListAnchor.
+It contains properties to determine the loading and search states, and can also be used to open modal widgets when paired with a SelectableListAnchor.

+Can be used as a listenable for custom widgets.
+For example:
+- to display the selected value of a SelectableList elsewhere in the UI
+- custom header that contains a search or filter
+- custom widget to display the list in a unique way (wrap, grid, etc.)

 ### SelectableListAnchor
+A builder widget used to open the SelectableList in a modal widget (BottomSheet, Dialog, Dropdown, or SideSheet).

+This widget is also a FormField, providing validation and other standard FormField features.
+The error text displayed below the `builder` widget of the anchor can be replaced by passing in the `validatorBuilder`.

+To allow for the value to be reset in the event of a cancel or barrier dismissal, the original value is stored in the SelectableListAnchor state each time the view is opened.
+Unless `resetOnBarrierDismissed` is specified, the default behavior for all modal widgets except for dropdown is to reset.
+Some modal widgets have a different default behavior than others - the dropdown doesn't show the default header or actions unless specified, and it is assumed the barrier dismiss shouldn't be considered a 'cancel' action and reset the value.

-A builder widget used to open the SelectableList.
-Properties specific to a certain widget can be specified with the respective parameter.
+Properties specific to a certain modal widget can be specified with the respective parameter.
 For example, if the anchor is opening a SideSheet, the parameter `sideSheetProperties` can be provided.

-This widget is also a FormField.

 ```dart
 SelectableListAnchor.multi(